 Computational Neuroscience

-Our research in Computational Neuroscience a spans a wide spectrum, from Bayesian methods and theories of sensory-motor learning and control to neural networks, information encoding and decoding and biophysical modeling of cellular electrophysiology.
+Our research in computational neuroscience a spans a wide spectrum, from Bayesian methods and theories of sensory-motor learning and control to neural networks, information encoding and decoding and biophysical modeling of cellular electrophysiology.
 Some of our faculty in this area are also involved in brain-machine interfaces and systems neuroscience research.

 Labs in This Research Area